 Pro Tip: Sew in the space between the seam and the edge of your duvet so you don't change the shape of your duvet cover.

-Once you are done sewing, turn your duvet cover right side out.
+Once you've sewn the twill tape, turn your duvet cover right side out.

 Place your duvet in your duvet cover and line up the corners.